Pylons/pyramid/docs/narr/install.rst

 .. _installing_unix:

-Installing :mod:`pyramid` on a UNIX System
+Installing :app:`Pyramid` on a UNIX System
 ---------------------------------------------

-It is best practice to install :mod:`pyramid` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
+It is best practice to install :app:`Pyramid` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
 This can be done by using the :term:`virtualenv` package.
-Using a virtualenv will also prevent :mod:`pyramid` from globally installing versions of packages that are not compatible with your system Python.
+Using a virtualenv will also prevent :app:`Pyramid` from globally installing versions of packages that are not compatible with your system Python.

-To set up a virtualenv in which to install :mod:`pyramid`, first ensure that :term:`setuptools` is installed.
-Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`pyramid` under:
+To set up a virtualenv in which to install :app:`Pyramid`, first ensure that :term:`setuptools` is installed.
+Invoke ``import setuptools`` within the Python interpreter you'd like to run :app:`Pyramid` under:

 .. code-block:: text